How to Start a Business, part two

 Other habits of successful entrepreneurs:

-Follow-Through: Entrepreneurs do what they say they are going to do.
+Entrepreneurs do what they say they are going to do.
 They don’t make promises they can’t keep.
 And they don’t let things slide through the cracks.
-If you say you will do, do it.
+If you say you will do it, do it.

-Remain Flexible: They are open to continuous change and improvement, and they are ready to adapt or change plans at a moment’s notice.
+They are open to continuous change and improvement and ready to adapt or change plans at a moment's notice.

-Keep Good Company: Entrepreneurs surround themselves with other entrepreneurs, positive influencers, and like-minded individuals.
-It may be hard, but your energy will improve when you weed out the nay-sayers and Negative Nellies.
+Entrepreneurs surround themselves with other entrepreneurs, positive influencers, and like-minded individuals.
+It may be challenging, but your energy will improve when you weed out the nay-sayers and Negative Nellies.